 Red Star OS

 Red Star OS is a Fedora-based Linux distribution which is very popular in the Democratic People's Republic of Korea (North Korea).
 It features security modules even root can't touch or unload.
 It a has advanced anti-virus and anti-propaganda scanner and advanced file tagging.
 Its desktop environment is KDE 3.5 with a custom theme which looks very much like the default desktop on a proprietary operating system made by an American fruit company.

 Installing Red Star OS 3.0

 Red Star's installer does not have any confusing options for defining custom

 /home partitions or anything like that.
 There is also no full disk encryption support.
 This is good since it could make your computer unusable if you were to forget the password, or if the supreme leader wants to take a look at your documents.
-The installer is very user-friendly every way.
+The installer is very user-friendly in every way.

 Features and usability